RBS tries to find fresh suitors for branch network

-LONDON (Reuters) - Royal Bank of Scotland (RBS.L) has sent sales documents to prospective buyers of the branches it is being forced to sell, in the hope it can draw up a shortlist next month, sources said.
+LONDON, Nov 23 (Reuters) - Royal Bank of Scotland has sent sales documents to prospective buyers of the branches it is being forced to sell, in the hope it can draw up a shortlist next month, sources said.

-Information was dispatched this week to trade buyers Nationwide and Virgin Money, private equity player JC Flowers and another suitor, sources said on Friday.
+Information was despatched this week to trade buyers Nationwide and Virgin Money, private equity player JC Flowers and another suitor, sources said on Friday.

 RBS was ordered to sell 316 branches by European regulators as a condition of receiving a 45 billion pound ($71.76 billion)bailout in 2008 which left it 81 percent government owned.